Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Other_Free_to_Read
-     - A COUNTER Access_Type.
-At the time of the transaction, the content item was freely available for reading for reasons such as promotions.
-This also covers all journals where all articles are free to all users because the journal is funded through advertising.
+     - A COUNTER Access_Type for institutional repositories.
+At the time of the transaction, the content item was freely available for reading (no license required) and did not qualify under the OA_Gold Access_Type.
      -

    * - Page tag